TechLauncher-its-personal/Personal-Virtual-Assistant-for-News-Filtering/README.md

 [The website containing a deployment of our project can be found here](http://personal.xhlife.com.au/)

 ## Website Usage Details (Assistant is available on 9.00 - 12.00 AEDT)
-(optional) Login with the credentials:
+**IMPORTANT: Perform a hard refresh when accessing the site to update the asset files** (optional) Login with the credentials:
 - Username: anonymous
 - Password: rootroot